Cairi-S/Welcome-Foolish-Mortals/README.md

 ![IMAGE OF COLOR PALETTE](/assets/images/readme/disneyhauntedmansioncolorhex.png)

-The background color for the header, footer and sidebar tie in with the background.
+The background color for the header, footer, text boxes and modals are dark grey (#040000) and use differing opacities to create a dark atmosphere.

-The color of the text stands out against the background.
+The main text color will be white (#edeffb) to stand out against the background.

+Text of importance such as headers or text with hover functionality will be purple (#6c53a4).

-The colors of the boxes are the most identifiable colors from the attractions theming.
+The colors used for the game-play buttons are the most identifiable colors from the attractions theming: teal, purple, white and grey (#4ea0ae, #6c53a3, #edeffb, #040000).

+The start and reset buttons color takes inspiration from the attraction host's costume using the color green (#077f51).
+On a hover the opacity of the button will change to make it clear where the user will be clicking

+The play again link featured in the highest score and winners modals will be with a purple background and white text to stand out against the surrounding text and background.
+On a hover the colors will invert to make it clear to the user where they are clicking.

 Many thanks to [color-hex.com](https://www.color-hex.com/color-palette/93407) and user [Lazaefair](https://www.color-hex.com/member/lazaefair) for help with sourcing the color palette.

 #### Backgrounds ####

-The Home screen background image is of the outside of the Haunted Mansion attraction inviting players in to the game.
+The Home screen background image is of the outside of the Haunted Mansion attraction chosen to seemingly 'invite' players into the game.
+The photo used is by [Brian McGowan on Unsplash](https://unsplash.com/photos/he0-fswKsXk).

-The Background of the game is of the iconic Haunted Mansion wallpaper.
+The Background of the game is of the iconic [Traditional Haunted Mansion Wallpaper](https://wallpaperaccess.com/haunted-mansion).

 #### Audio files ####
 The notes used in the gameplay are taken from the attractions soundtrack - Grim Grinning Ghosts.
 These are A, E, D# and B and were created at home using [Sibelus](http://www.sibelius.com/download/index.html).